scripting/github/README.md

 5. It worked. ;-)

+<a href="https://github.com/scripting/uploadFolderToGitHub">Here's the app I used</a>, good example code for davegithub.

 #### 10/1/22 by DW

 New option when uploading a file -- flUseQueue, if true we make sure they run one after the other, because that's how the GH server likes it.